Build log: Digi stilts

 I mounted the smaller 2020 side profiles on the outside which makes the point of contact with the ground much wider and more stable.
 They were also drilled and then tapped.

-I bought some steel corners from the construction store, then replaced them later with stainless steel corners.
-They were mounted on top of the 2040 profiles near my ankles, by drilling and tapping two holes through the profile and the corners to match up the width of my ankle.
+Stainless steel corners were mounted on top of the 2040 profiles near my ankles, by drilling and tapping two holes through the profile and the corners to match up the width of my ankle.

 The photo shows the old setup, where I bent the braces around the profile and then bolted them down, but these aren’t strong enough to support the shin without bending.